Skip to main content

 How to select a model

-1. Choose from available models: Dropdown shows models available to your project
+1. Choose from available models: Dropdown shows models available to your project (with Auto as the default)

 2. Consider the task requirements: